ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

 Note that MAIN_FEED_ID is the ID of the main feed, and that
-SIGNATURE_OF_THE_ABOVE is the signature (using the meta feed
+SIGNATURE_OF_THE_ABOVE is the signature (using the metafeed
 keys) of the stringified `content` *without* `content.signature`
 itself, in a similar manner to how the message signature
 `msg.value.signature` is constructed relative to `msg.value`.
 So
 `msg.value.signature` is signed with the `main` feed's keys, but
-`msg.value.content.signature` is signed with the *meta feed keys*.
+`msg.value.content.signature` is signed with the *metafeed keys*.

-A feed can only have **one** meta feed.
+A feed can only have **one** metafeed.
 If for whatever reason an
-existing meta feed needs to be superseed, a new message is created
+existing metafeed needs to be superseed, a new message is created
 pointing to the previous `metafeed/announce` message via the tangle.

 ### New SSB identity

 A new identity also starts by constructing a seed.
 From this seed both
-the meta feed keys and the main feed keys are generated.
+the metafeed keys and the main feed keys are generated.
 The main
 should use the info: `ssb-meta-feed-seed-v1:<base64 encoded nonce>`
 and the `nonce` is also published as part of the `metafeed/add/derived`
-message on the meta feed.
+message on the metafeed.

 ```
 {
   "type" => "metafeed/add/derived",
   "feedpurpose" => "main",
-  "subfeed" => (BFE-encoded feed ID for the 'main' feed), "metafeed" => (BFE-encoded Bendy Butt feed ID for the meta feed), "nonce" => (bencode byte sequence with 32 random bytes), "tangles" => {
+  "subfeed" => (BFE-encoded feed ID for the 'main' feed), "metafeed" => (BFE-encoded Bendy Butt feed ID for the metafeed), "nonce" => (bencode byte sequence with 32 random bytes), "tangles" => {
     "metafeed" => {